anpaz/qstack/README.md

 # Gadgets

-A gadget represents a unit of execution of quantum instructions in a quantum processor.
+A gadget represents a unit of hybrid execution in a quantum processor.
 It is comprised of:

-1. **instructions**: a list of instructions to be evaluated by a layer
+1. **kernel**: a kernel to be evaluated by a layer
-2. **continuation**: an optional method that given the list of outcomes from its instructions returns a new gadget.
+2. **continuation**: an optional method that given the list of outcomes from the kernel's measurements, returns a new gadget.

 # Stack